Viant-Metabolomics/Galaxy-M/README.md

 * `~/GalaxyM-TestData/LCMS_DATA`
 * `~/GalaxyM-TestData/DIMS_DATA`

-Installation instructions for Ubuntu 13.10 64bit / Ubuntu 12.04 64bit
+Installation instructions for Ubuntu 14.04LTS 64bit
 ================================================

-These instructions are aimed at installation on [Ubuntu 13.10 64bit](http://old-releases.ubuntu.com/releases/saucy/) or [Ubuntu 12.04 64bit](http://old-releases.ubuntu.com/releases/precise/) editions.

-Ubuntu 13.10 64bit edition was chosen because it is one of the few that can be uploaded to Amazon AWS.
-It is freely available as an ISO and can be run from within VMWare (cost) or Virtualbox (free).

 ###Step 0.
 Update the package manager

 You may need to run this with superuser privileges, I’ll assume that you do so my commands will begin ‘sudo’.
 This requires you to provide your password and Ubuntu will check that you have superuser privileges

-If you are running a 64bit (amd) version of Ubuntu (13.10) then it may be problematic to install WINE because it expects an i386 architecture.
+If you are running a 64bit (amd) version of Ubuntu (14.04) then it may be problematic to install WINE because it expects an i386 architecture.
 A workaround is:

     $> sudo dpkg --add-architecture i386
     $> sudo apt-get update